-Offered at: Delray Beach Campus – Cambridge Institute of Allied Health & Technology in West Palm Beach, FL
+Offered at: Delray Beach Campus – Cambridge College of Healthcare & Technology in West Palm Beach, FL

 Nursing is an intellectual and practical science that is far reaching to influence all aspects of the whole person.
 Nursing operates through a framework, known as the nursing process, to problem solve and plan individualized patient care.
 Although the registered nurse is responsible for the development and direction of the nursing process, the practical nurse is competent in a body of knowledge and skill to effectively assist in the provision of patient care services.